ddubny/ddubny.github.io/_posts/2023-06-05-Data Driven Society Project.markdown

 <center> <img src="/images/post_4/post_4-02.png" width="600" height="450"> </center>

-Our main message is "please increase the quality of life for commuters by improving their commuting experience."
+Our main message is <span style='background-color:#ffdce0'>"please increase the quality of life for commuters by improving their commuting experience." </span>

+## Background of Research
 There were **3 Backgrounds** that led us to this message.

-## Background of Research

 <center> <img src="/images/post_4/post_4-03.png" width="600" height="450"> </center>

-First of all, we showed the students' complains about the commute environment throgh the qualitative survey results we received in advance.
+First of all, we showed the students' complains about the commute environment throgh the qualitative survey we received in advance.

 < Students said !! >
-- Difficult to get home at night due to early last train times.
+- Difficult to get home at night due to <u>early last train times.</u>
-- There is no subway, so we need more buses.
+- There is no subway, so we <u>need more buses.</u>
-- The lack of direct routes is inconvenient
+- <u>The lack of direct routes</u> is inconvenient
-- Too many people and not enough buses during commute hours.
+- <u>Too many people</u> and not enough buses during commute hours.

 <center> <img src="/images/post_4/post_4-04.png" width="600" height="450"> </center>